Volley Revolver: A Novel Matrix-Encoding Method for Privacy-Preserving Neural Networks (Inference): Preliminaries

-Let ``$\oplus$'' and ``$\otimes$'' denote the component-wise addition and multiplication respectively between ciphertexts encrypting a matrix and the ciphertext $\texttt{ct}.P$ the encryption of a matrix $P$.
-Let $I_{[i][j]}^{(m)}$ represent the single pixel of the $j$-th element in the $i$-th row of the $m$-th image from the dataset. \paragraph{Homomorphic Encryption} Homomorphic Encryption is one kind of encryptions but has its characteristic in that over an HE system operations on encrypted data generate ciphertexts encrypting the right results of corresponding operations on plaintext without decrypting the data nor requiring access to the secret key.
-Since Gentryhomomorphic encryption scheme, tackling the over three decades problem, much progress has been made on an efficient data encoding scheme for the application of machine learning to HE.
-Cheon et al.eme (CKKS) that can deal with this technique problem efficiently, coming up with a new procedure called $\texttt{rescaling}$ for approximate arithmetic in order to manage the magnitude of plaintext.
-Their open-source library, $\texttt{HEAAN}$, like other HE libraries also supports the Single Instruction Multiple Data (aka SIMD) mannerle values into a single ciphertext.
+Homomorphic Encryption is one kind of encryption but has its characteristic in that over an HE system operations on encrypted data generate ciphertexts encrypting the right results of corresponding operations on plaintext without decrypting the data nor requiring access to the secret key.
+Since Gentry~\cite{gentry2009fully} presented the first fully homomorphic encryption scheme, tackling the over three decades problem, much progress has been made on an efficient data encoding scheme for the application of machine learning to HE.
+Cheon et al.~\cite{ckks2017homomorphic} constructed an HE scheme (CKKS) that can deal with this technique problem efficiently, coming up with a new procedure called $\texttt{rescaling}$ for approximate arithmetic in order to manage the magnitude of plaintext.
+Their open-source library, $\texttt{HEAAN}$, like other HE libraries also supports the Single Instruction Multiple Data (aka SIMD) manner~\cite{SmartandVercauteren_SIMD} to encrypt multiple values into a single ciphertext.

 Given the security parameter, $\texttt{HEAAN}$ outputs a secret key $\textit{sk}$, a public key $\textit{pk}$, and other public keys used for operations such as rotation.
 For simplicity, we will ignore the $\texttt{rescale}$ operation and deem the following operations to deal with the magnitude of plaintext automatedly. $\texttt{HEAAN}$ has the following functions to support the HE scheme: \begin{enumerate} \item \texttt{Enc}$_\textit{pk}$(${m}$): For the public key $\textit{pk}$ and a message vector ${m}$, $\texttt{HEAAN}$ encrypts the message ${m}$ into a ciphertext $\texttt{ct}$.